© 2022 GOECO | All rights reserved

 Nesting season (May-October)

 Besides the regular tasks, volunteers will collect turtle eggs brought to the center from anglers who have rescued them from being eaten or taken as pets illegally.

 Hatching Season (45-75 days after nesting)

 Besides the regular tasks, volunteers will feed and treat the hatchlings until they are strong (8-12 months).
-Releases are scheduled for those hatchings each Friday.
+They schedule releases for those hatchlings each Friday.

 A typical day: After a light breakfast, you will head out to work on a specific project at the sanctuary.
 After a few hours, you will have lunch and a bit of time to rest.
-The afternoon is will be spent with the community.
+You will spend the afternoon with the community.
 By 5:00 PM, you are back at the project to check on the turtles before dinner.

 You must be back at your accommodations before 10:30 PM Monday to Friday.

 Volunteer activities and schedules can change based on the needs of the project.

 Holidays: While the project remains open throughout the year, activities and volunteer schedules may vary on the holidays.
 The educational awareness classes, where volunteers conduct outreach to local schools, do not take place during school holidays.
 For specific dates, please consult with our placement coordinators.

 Internet: Wi-Fi is available throughout the accommodations.

 Laundry: There are laundry facilities on the island.

 Accommodations: You will share a single-gender room at the volunteer house with bunk beds.
 Each dorm will house up to eight volunteers and includes electricity, a kitchen and western style toilet facilities.
 From your accommodations, a five-minute walk will take you to your project site.
 Private rooms are available at a nearby resort for en extra fee (see Additional Options below).